PlaidCloud/website/content/en/docs/concepts/workloads/pods/disruptions.md

 {{< feature-state for_k8s_version="v1.21" state="stable" >}}

-Kubernetes offers features to help you run highly available applications even when you introduce frequent voluntary disruptions.
+PlaidCloud offers features to help you run highly available applications even when you introduce frequent voluntary disruptions.

 As an application owner, you can create a PodDisruptionBudget (PDB) for each application.